-Nina van Essen will sing Gwendolen Fairfax in the Swiss premiere of Barry’s The Importance of Being Earnest at Théâtre Equilibre Fribourg in April 2019, followed by the French premiere at Théâtre de l’Athénée in Paris in May 2019.
+Nina van Essen has performed Gwendolen Fairfax in the Swiss premiere of Barry’s The Importance of Being Earnest at Théâtre Equilibre Fribourg, followed by the French premiere at Théâtre de l’Athénée in Paris in 2019.
 In 2018, she performed the title role in Britten’s The Rape of Lucretia at Dutch National Opera Academy, followed by Mercedes in Bizet’s Carmen at Bredeweg Festival and Dorabella in Mozart’s Così fan tutte at Muziekzomer Gelderland as well as several parts in Delius’ A Village Romeo and Juliet at Amsterdam’s Concertgebouw.
 She will join Staatsoper Hannover with the 2019/2020 season, she is a member of Staatsoper Hannover, where her repertoire includes Rosina in Rossini’s Il Barbiere di Siviglia and Orlofsky in Strauß’ Die Fledermaus.

 During the 2016/2017 season, the mezzo-soprano performed Madrigalist in Puccini’s Manon Lescaut at Dutch National Opera in a production by Andrea Breth, and made her debut as Madame de la Haltiere in Massenet’s Cendrillon with Dutch National Opera Academy in 2017.
 In 2017, Nina van Essen has sung her first Hansel in Humperdinck’s Hansel and Gretel at Muziekzomer Gelderland and Grachtenfestival Amsterdam and made her debuts at Théâtre Equilibre Fribourg and Théâtre de L’Athénée in Paris singing Masha in Shostakovich’s Moskwa, Tscheremuschki.
 In Hanover, her repertoire includes Mao’s 1st Secretary/Nancy Tang in Adam’s Nixon in China, Hansel in Humperdinck’s Hansel and Gretel, Rosina in Rossini’s Il barbiere di Siviglia, Page in Strauss’ Salome, Orlofsky in Strauß’ Die Fledermaus.

 As soloist, Nina van Essen performed with Krashna Musika under the baton of Ruben de Grauw, at Salone dell’Opera and performed at Concertgebouw, Muziekgebouw aan het IJ, Tivoli Vredenburg dnd de Doelen .
 Her concert repertoire includes Bruckner’s Requiem, Franck’s Die sieben Worte Jesu am Kreuz, Mozart’s Mass in c, Palmeri’s Misa Buenos Aires, Rossini’s Petite Messe Solennelle and Saint-Saëns’ Oratorio de Noël.